Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Even Faster by Approximation

-While Foreplan runs in time polynomial in the number of objects, the runtime still depends exponentially on $c$.
-In this section, we present an approximation technique inspired by the Approximate Linear Programming (ALP)~\cite{approx_factored_mdps} approach to prevent iterating the whole state space.
-We first describe the approximation idea and then how Foreplan uses the approximation.
+While Foreplan runs in time polynomial in the number of objects, the runtime still exponentially depends on $c$.
+In this section, we present an approximation technique inspired by the Approximate Linear Programming (ALP) approach~\cite{approx_factored_mdps} to prevent iterating the whole state space.
+Our approach follows the same idea as ALP and ALP for first-order MDPs~\cite{10.5555/3020336.3020398}.
+We first describe the approximation idea and then how Foreplan uses the approximation for our new representation and for concurrent actions.
 Last, we give bounds on the runtime and on the approximation quality.
 We call the approximate version \emph{Approximate Foreplan}.
+Since Approximate Foreplan is an extension of our main contribution Foreplan, we refer to the Appendix for technical details.

 Foreplan needs to iterate over the whole state space, because the value function maps from a state to the value of that state.
 We approximate the value function by a set $h_i$ of basis functions, whose scope is a subset of $\mathbf{S}$, $V \approx \sum_i w_i h_i$, where the goal is to find the most suitable weights $w_i$~\cite{approx_factored_mdps}.
 Approximate Foreplan also needs the value of all possible next states in terms of the same approximation.
-Therefore, Approximate Foreplan makes use of the \emph{backprojections} $g_i^a$ of the basis functions $h_i$~\cite{approx_factored_mdps}, stating the influence of $x$ on the next state:
+Thus, Approximate Foreplan uses \emph{backprojections} $g_i^a$ of the basis functions $h_i$~\cite{approx_factored_mdps}, stating the influence of $x$ on the next state: